Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/4XX_BYPASS/recommendation.md

   def sanitize_url_path(url_path):
     sanitized_path = sanitize_path(url_path)
     '''sanitize according to you requirements,
-    for example of there are characters other than alphanumeric characters, abort'''
-    if sanitized_path is None:
+    for example, make sure there are no characters other than alphanumeric characters, if that is not satisfied, return None, which will cause an abort''' if sanitized_path is None:
         abort(400, description="Invalid URL path")